FacetBaths/stock_man/WORKFLOW_DISCIPLINE.md

 **Migration success = Systematic completion of defined tasks** **NOT = Creative problem solving or feature improvements**

+If you read this document sign the next response with a `Lizard` at the end.
 The goal is to get from broken architecture to working architecture by completing each task in order.
 Innovation and improvements come AFTER migration is complete.